 The principle is quite straightforward: lots of people come together to combine their individual computing power into a single logical computing unit and share any rewards (Bitcoins) proportionally based on the amount of computing effort they contributed.

-Where the complexity arises is in the regulation of the network, for instance:
+If you are following the Bitcoin news lately, then you know that the complexity arises is in the regulation of the network, for instance:

 How do you know how much effort was contributed by each member?

 How do you prevent members jumping in and out of pools, particularly pools that haven’t mined a Bitcoin in while, and where it it likely they will mine a Bitcoin in the near future?